malharpkulkarni/Module3_Group24/2_Project/1_Requirements/README.md

 * It shall print window status and turn on all the led at the same time when blue switch is pressed only onces.
 * It shall print alarm status and turn off all the led at the same time when blue switch is pressed twice.
 * It shall print car battery information and tuen on all the led in clockwise manner when blue switch is pressed three times.
-* It shall print door status and turn on all the led in anti-clockwise manner whenblue switch is pressed four times.
+* It shall print door status and turn on all the led in anti-clockwise manner when blue switch is pressed four times.

 # Requirements :